Ethan Lowe: Background

 Lowe was born in Goondiwindi, Queensland, Australia.

 He played his first junior rugby league for the Goondiwindi Boars.
 Upon entering high school, Lowe moved to Toowoomba where he attended Downlands College and later St. Mary's College.
 While living in Toowoomba he played rugby league for Valleys Toowoomba.

 In 2008, Lowe was selected for the Australian Schoolboys side but was ruled out due to a wrist injury.
 That year he represented the Queensland Under 18 Maroons in a match against NSW Country.

 After finishing high school, Lowe signed with the Sydney Roosters for the 2009 season.
 That year he played for the Newtown Jets SG Ball side and made his debut for the Roosters NYC team.
 Between 2009 and 2011, Lowe played 61 games and scored 19 tries for the Roosters under 20's team.
 In 2009, Lowe played for the Queensland Under 18's.
 In 2010, he was a member of the Junior Kangaroos squad, but did not play a game.
 In 2011, Lowe represented the Junior Kangaroos in a game against the Junior Kiwis.

 In 2012, Lowe returned to Queensland to play with the Northern Pride RLFC.
 That season, Lowe was named the Intrust Super Cup Rookie of the Year.

 In August 2012, Lowe signed a one-year deal with the North Queensland Cowboys for the 2013 season.

 Playing career

 2013

 In Round 12, Lowe made his NRL debut for the Cowboys against the Gold Coast Titans off the interchange bench, scoring a try in the Cowboys 31-12 loss at Cbus Super Stadium.
 On 5 August 2013, Lowe re-signed with the Cowboys for a further 2 years, keeping him at the club till the end of the 2015 season.
 Lowe played in 2 matches, scored 1 try and kicked 3 goals in his debut year in the NRL.

 2014

 On 10 July, Lowe received a two match suspension from the NRL after being found to have placed a bet on an NRL matches.
-Lowe finished the season with him playing in 10 matches, scoring 3 tries and kicking 4 goals.
+Lowe finished the NRL season after playing 10 matches, scoring 3 tries and kicking 4 goals.

+The forward then returned to play for the Northern Pride where he went on to win the Queensland Cup and the NRL State Championship.